GLOBAL MARKETS-World equities reel towards 8th day of losses

 In an ominous sign, gold prices in the past 24 hours were soft despite the spiralling fears hurting risky markets.
 Investors were having to sell gold positions to cover losses elsewhere in their portfolios.

 "This will not be a quiet day.
 Liquidity will be at a premium," a sales trader with a European bank said.
-(Additional reporting by Vikram Subhedar in Hong Kong and Antoni Slodkowski in Tokyo; Editing by Kim Coghill and Richard Borsuk)
+(Additional reporting by Vikram Subhedar in Hong Kong and Antoni Slodkowski in Tokyo; Editing by Kim Coghill)

 LOS ANGELES, Feb 11 Walt Disney Co is raising the admission price for its U.S. theme parks by as much as $5 for some single-day tickets starting on Sunday.